top of page

 Apr 295 min read

 Sometimes what people call boredom isn't boredom at all.
-It's that quiet moment when nothing sounds interesting anymore — even things that used to matter.
-When this feeling persists, it may not be a motivation problem.
-It may be the mind conserving emotional energy.
-A Tucson trauma therapist explores what this quieter form of depression actually looks like — and what it means when engagement slowly begins to return.
+It's that quiet moment when nothing sounds interesting anymore.
+A Tucson therapist on this quieter form of depression

 nathanaelschlecht2